eLVee1991/homeassistant/README.md

 # homeassistant
 A collection of scripts, automations and yaml or json files

-# A collection of my home assistant scripts.
+# A collection of my Home Assistant automations and scripts.